 Alcohol Breath Test

-1-3 days after consumption (1, 18).
-It has been known, however, that the presence of Ephedrine / Pseudoephedrine (an amphetamine-type stimulant) can be detected in a person’s system for up to 5 days later.
-(14)
+1-3 days after consumption.
+However, it has been known that Ephedrine / Pseudoephedrine (an amphetamine-type stimulant) can be detected in a person’s system for up to 5 days later.

 A hair drug test can identify the presence of the amphetamines for up to 90 days after it was ingested.
-(14)

 How long does Cannabis stay in your system?

 The body releases THC very slowly, and it tends to be stored in a person’s fat cells as it is a lipid.
-(16) Therefore a person with more fat cells will have traces of cannabis in their system for longer than someone with less fat cells.
+Therefore, a person with more fat cells will have traces of Cannabis in their system for longer than someone with fewer fat cells.

 Blood tests can detect the presence of the THC component in Cannabis for up to 4 hours after use.
-(21)